GasparVardanyan/werc/sites/werc.cat-v.org/index.md

 For questions, suggestions, bug reports and contributing patches you can join the werc mailing list.
 To join, send a message with a body consisting only of the word _subscribe_ to werc-owner@cat-v.org.
 After you get the confirmation notice, you can post by sending messages to werc@cat-v.org.

+To track commit messages, you can join the werc-commits mailing list.
+To join, send a message with a body consisting only of the word _subscribe_ to werc-commits-owner@cat-v.org.

 On irc, join [#cat-v](irc://irc.freenode.org/cat-v) on irc.freenode.org